tballison/tika/tika-batch/README.txt

     excel.xls.json

-Once this code is ready to go, I'll integrate it into tika-app so that the batch-mode will be built in.
+Once this code is ready to go, I'll integrate it into tika-app so that the batch-mode will be built into the app.